radishland/radish/README.md

 A scoped handler registry is a custom element extending the `HandlerRegistry` class.
 This is where you can define handlers for various directives listed below.

-Once in your markup, a handler registry will handle all the interaction requests it receives from its subtree of elements if it implements the requested handler.
+Once in your markup, a handler registry handles all the interaction requests from its subtree of elements if it implements the requested handler.
 Handler registries are scoped: only the closest parent of a given element will handle its interactions if it can.

 In this example, the `handle-hover` custom element implements the `showTooltip` event handler and the `handle-click` implements `handleClick`.